esmini/esmini/CONTRIBUTING.md

  Pull requests should be targeting the `dev` branch, which is used for integrating features and bug fixes.

- See [User guide / For esmini developers and contributors / Formatting](https://esmini.github.io/#_branch_strategy) for more info.
+ See [User guide / For esmini developers and contributors / Branch strategy](https://esmini.github.io/#_branch_strategy) for more info.